2012 / 44 minutes

 The documentary opens with a quick nod to Darwin, with biologist Fred Urquhart declaring, “It has been said since Darwin’s time that evolution has been written on the wings of a butterfly.
 I know my life has.”
 Another similar sort of “nod” happens elsewhere, but the brilliant design evident in the monarch’s lifecycle and remarkable migration far outshine these little mars.

-There is also a few mentions made of man-caused environmental issues that might impact the monarch, including a passing mention of global warming.
+There are also a few mentions made of man-caused environmental issues that might impact the monarch, including a passing mention of global warming.
 But these are very brief, and the film is not any sort of anti-man screed.
 As with many a secular nature documentary perhaps the most notable caution is simply that in a film about a creature whose beauty and amazing lifecycle screams out the glory of its Creator, the film never gives God His due.
 But we can make up for this deficiency.

 Fred and Norah Urquhart spent 50 years learning all about the monarch, and in this remarkable film we get to come along for that journey of discovery.
 This is a quiet film – there are no explosions to be found – so it isn’t going to be to everyone’s tastes.
 But maybe it should be – if the brilliance of the monarch butterfly doesn’t fill us with awe at God’s genius, maybe it’s time we stopped watching so many car chases and superhero battles and sharpened up our sense of awe.
 Regardless, for the nature lover in your family this will be something special.